Dr Linda Wight

 - Media and Screen Studies

-Linda is a Senior Lecturer working in the School of Arts, and Program Leader of the Bachelor of Arts.
-Linda completed her PhD at James Cook University in 2010, examining the construction of images of men and masculinities in recent science fiction texts.
-She is currently continuing her research into depictions of masculinities in science fiction, fantasy and other popular genres of literature and film.
-In 2011, Linda joined Federation University teaching in Literature and Media and Screen Studies.
-Her research informs her teaching which focuses on contemporary popular genres including fantasy, science fiction, horror, children's literature and young adult fiction, and issues of gender and sexuality
+Dr Linda Wight is Senior Lecturer, Literature and Screen Studies, and Discipline Leader (Humanities and Social Sciences) in the School of Arts.
+Linda completed her PhD thesis at James Cook University in 2010, examining the depiction of men and masculinities in recent science fiction.
+Her research is informed by gender studies, masculinities studies, feminist and queer theory, and she is currently continuing to research the way masculinities are portrayed and constructed in science fiction and other popular genres.
+Her publications include analyses of men and masculinities in the Indiana Jones films, the James Bond films starring Daniel Craig, and science fiction films starring Tom Cruise.
+She has also published on works by significant science fiction authors including Ursula K. Le Guin, Marge Piercy and Lois McMaster Bujold.
+Linda joined Federation University (formerly University of Ballarat) in 2011, teaching in Literature and Screen Studies.
+Her research informs her teaching which is largely focused on contemporary popular genres including fantasy, science fiction, children’s literature and young adult fiction, and issues of gender and sexuality.

 Areas of expertise